sanjarzayniev/sanjarzayniev/README.md

 - 👯 I’m looking for internships.
 - 💬 Ask me about `java/c++`, math, chess.
 - 📫 How to reach me: `sanjarzayniev0@gmail.com`.
-- ⚡ Fun fact: like to build form zero.
+- ⚡ Fun fact: like to build from zero.